eusdot/eusdot.github.io/about/index.md

 I work at the intersection of knowledge, technology, and organisational change.
 My focus is on translating complex challenges — scientific, technological, human — into solutions that work in practice, at scale, and over time.

-Real transformation is slower than the roadmap suggests, more resistant than the pilot indicated, and more human than the technology budget anticipated.
-The work of the past decade has been learning to hold that complexity with precision — without resolving it prematurely.

 ## What I do
 Currently acting as Director and Head of Collective Knowledge at Takeda, a global biopharmaceutical company, I lead the development of knowledge and data capabilities across a global organisation — building the systems, practices, and culture that make knowledge accessible, reusable, and decision-relevant.
 Prior to this, I led digital transformation across the pharmaceutical sciences organisation, building a digital lab environment and translating emerging technologies into operational reality in a regulated environment.